AbidHasanRafi/Prediction-System/README.md

-## This repository is a part of a research projet that contains components for a Prediction System.
+## This repository is a part of a research project that contains components for a Prediction System.

 - **model-ui**: A React application that serves as the user interface.
 - **server-api**: A Flask application that handles the backend logic and API requests.